faemiyah/dnload/README.rst

 However, even if the examples themselves are not usable, they prove that manual hacks are least possible.
 What we need to do is, have some kind of access into the process of dynamic loading itself, and see what we can do to decrease space.
 This is all done for us already, quoting manpages of ``ld-elf.so``:

->*The ``ld-elf.so.1`` utility is a self-contained shared object providing run-time support for loading and link-editing shared objects into a process' address space.
+  *The ``ld-elf.so.1`` utility is a self-contained shared object providing run- time support for loading and link-editing shared objects into a process' address space.
 It is also commonly known as the dynamic linker.*

 Full operating system sources have already been provided in ``/usr/src``.
 Recompiling the dynamic linker is as easy as going there and building (but not installing) ``world`` by issuing::